LexieData/LexieData.GitHub.io/bank.md

   3. By using **GROUP BY** and **ORDER BY** I could see the **136** countries and their transactions.
   4. **India** had the largest loan owed to IDA and the loan was for the Third Elementary Education Project.

 This project was a beginner exercise to practice SQL queries.
 With this data I was also taught aggregations such as MAX, MIN, SUM, AVG, and COUNT.
-I learned the WHERE BY clause and its AND, OR, NOT operators.
+I learned the WHERE clause and its AND, OR, NOT operators.
 I am excited to continue learning SQL with other projects!
 Please reach out via <a href="www.linkedin.com/in/lexie-langella">LinkedIn</a> if you have any questions or want to connect.